mhmmdkaysa/IBMDataAnalyst/README.md

 This repository is meant to:

 1. Document my learning process in data analysis
-2. Provide a portfolio of beginner-friendly analysis projects
+2. Provide a portfolio of beginner friendly analysis projects
 3. Share helpful code snippets and notebooks with others

 "Data is the new oil, but insight is the new gold."